Skip to content

 The client supports installation of a service under multiple service management frameworks: systemd, launchd, upstart, runit, and sysv init.

-We'll describe configuration under systemd here.
+The process for systemd is described here.
 The same environment variables would need to be configured under other frameworks; see the documentation of your selected framework for more information.

-The configuration needed for Connect on Linux must be placed in /etc/default/cyberhive-connect.
-You may either create this file from scratch, or copy the example file /etc/default/cyberhive-connect.example.
+1. Ensure /etc/default/cyberhive-connect exists.
+This is where the configuration needed for Connect on Linux must be placed.
+You may need to create this file from scratch or copy the example file, /etc/default/cyberhive-connect.example.

 sudo chown root:root /etc/default/cyberhive-connect